 A Refuge Assured by Jocelyn Green

-From Goodreads: Lacemaker Vivienne Rivard never imagined her craft could threaten her life.
+Book description: Lacemaker Vivienne Rivard never imagined her craft could threaten her life.
 Yet in revolutionary France, it is a death sentence when the nobility, and those associated with them, are forced to the guillotine.
 Vivienne flees to Philadelphia but finds the same dangers lurking in the French Quarter, as revolutionary sympathizers threaten the life of a young boy left in her care, who some suspect to be the Dauphin.
 Can the French settlement, Azilum, offer permanent refuge?
 Militiaman Liam Delaney proudly served in the American Revolution, but now that the new government has imposed an oppressive tax that impacts his family, he barely recognizes the democracy he fought for.
 He wants only to cultivate the land of his hard-won farm near Azilum, but soon finds himself drawn into the escalating tension of the Whiskey Rebellion.
 When he meets a beautiful young Frenchwoman recently arrived from Paris, they will be drawn together in surprising ways to fight for the peace and safety for which they long.

-My review: What an enjoyable way to learn some history!
+My thoughts: What an enjoyable way to learn some history!
 Not only does Jocelyn Green draw rich characters for her readers, she weaves a wonderful story around real people and chunks of history.
 The musical “Hamilton” was in Des Moines earlier this year, so it was fun to learn about Liam’s friend Alex Hamilton–yes, Alex–and his “Watermelon Army” and tax leading to the Whiskey Rebellion, which he believed was a Jacobin attempt to overthrow the new American government.
 The Author’s Note and Acknowledgments is just delicious, including the fact that you can visit Asylum, Pennsylvania, which was indeed built as a refuge for Marie Antoinette and her children.
 The book also includes Discussion Questions.

 I’d been to a writers’ workshop where Jocelyn Green was the keynote speaker.
 Among her topics was “9 Ways to Bolster Historical Research” and avoiding pitfalls for historical novelists.
 She told us about learning that another historical novelist was just about to have a book published also set in 18th Century America with a lacemaker protagonist.